firebolt-db/firebolt-db.github.io/docs/managing-your-account/managing-users.md

 ## Changing a user's role

-As an Account Admin, you can't edit a user profile to change a user's role.
-To change a user's role, remove the user, and then invite the user again, selecting the new role when you create the invitation.
+Account Admins can edit a user's role.

+**To change a user's role**

+1. To the far right of a user in the User Management list, select the ellipses and then choose **Edit User Details**.

+2. Choose the role to assign, and then choose **Update user details**.

 ## Removing users